9th March 2017—William, Kate and Harry watched as the Queen unveiled a new memorial at the Victoria Embankment Gardens in Westminster, London.

 The striking set feature tanzanite stones and diamonds that are set in platinum.
 Below, we picture similar pieces the company have designed:

 Described by the designer as a “perennial classic”, the Malory shoes cost $675 USD / £425 GBP.

 Kate wore a pair of coordinating blue gloves for the service today.
 The blue gloves feature bow detailing on the cuff.

 We do not have a confirmed ID for the gloves at the moment.
-However, Susan from WhatKateWore.com reached out to Cornelia James this afternoon.
-A spokesperson believes Kate might be wearing their Beatrice Merino Wool Gloves in navy.
+Update: it looks like he Princess wore the Cornelia James Beatrice gloves in blue.

-The hat is available in both black and blue and it costs £325 (around $395).
+The hat was available in both black and blue and cost £325 (around $395 at the time).
 Thanks to Michelle for finding the hat.